+- Summer.
 During summer, the air temperature is typically high.
-In this case, the water moisture in the soil evaporates shortly.
+In this case, the water moisture in the soil evaporates quickly.
 This means more water and more frequent watering schedule for your succulents.
 As a general tip, always check the soil.
 If it is already dry, give enough water to maintain the healthy growth of your succulents.

 Additional factors that could affect how often should you water a succulent plant

 Apart from the four different seasons discussed above, there are other factors that could also affect the amount of water and watering schedule for succulents.

 - Type of soil.
 The soil you are using for your succulents is one of the most determining factors for your plants’ growth.
 If you want to avoid over-watering, you should pick a soil that is easy to drain.
 Some soils are compact and do not drain water and store more water instead.
 If you are using soil like this, chances are you’ll notice changes in your succulents’ color and texture.
 This is because the water storage could burst to make your succulents feel squishy.
 The key is to use well-draining soil.